 06 of 11

-This dish is popular with families hoping for a lot of grandchildren, as the Cantonese word for "sour" sounds like the word for grandchild.
+This dish is popular with families hoping for a lot of grandchildren, as the Cantonese word for "sour" sounds like the word for "grandchild."
 This style of cooking with sauces is popular in Cantonese cuisine, as is the use of ketchup in the sweet and sour sauce.
 Pork tenderloin is cut into cubes and marinated in a flavorful mixture before being stir-fried with bell peppers and pineapple.
 The sweet-and-sour sauce is added to the wok at the end of cooking to heat through and coat the ingredients well.

 07 of 11

-The word for fish, "yu," sounds like the words both for wish and abundance.
-As a result, on New Year's Eve, it is customary to serve a fish at the end of the evening meal, symbolizing a wish for abundance in the coming year.
-For added symbolism, the fish is served whole, with head and tail attached, symbolizing a good beginning and ending for the coming year.
+The word for fish, "yu," sounds like the Chinese words for both "wish" and "abundance."
+As a result, it's customary to serve a fish at the end of the New Year's evening meal, symbolizing a wish for abundance in the coming year.
+For added symbolism, the fish is served whole, with the head and tail attached, representing a good beginning and ending for the months to come.

 08 of 11